Azure/azure-sdk/docs/python/clouddiscover.md

 |`sqlServer`||
 |`storage`||

 None of the properties in a service configuration entry are required as they differ between different services.

 > Note that this format differs from the raw json exposed by the discovery endpoint.
 The endpoint discovery response is not structured on a per-service basis, which makes it harder to evolve the set of metadata in the response.

 > A given language can choose to expose the configuration as a dictionary or as a strongly typed class.

+* It MUST be possible to persist and load configuration objects.

 ## Service specific client library guidance